 Both Commissions & Fees and Customer Service apply separate scoring rubrics due to their complexity.

 To score Commissions & Fees, first, multiple scenarios are assessed for equity trades, options trades, and margin rates.
 For example, the cost of placing a 500-share market order or the cost of placing a two-legged one-contract options spread, or the margin rate for a $50,000 balance.
 Brokers are awarded points depending on how cheap they are relative to their peers.

 Next, multiple scenarios are assessed for different investor types on a monthly basis, incorporating any miscellaneous account fees, platform charges, and active trader rates.
 For example, the net monthly cost to place 10 stock trades (500 shares per), or the monthly cost to place 100 stock trades (500 shares per) and 50 options trades (10 contracts per).

 Finally, all scenarios are independently weighted and points are combined to determine an overall score for Commissions & Fees.

-Confero agents use one unique template provided by StockBrokers.com (on average, three questions are asked) to assess each broker.
-Agents are only allowed to conduct one round of tests for each method to ensure the highest quality, and most diverse data, is collected.
+Confero agents used one unique template provided by StockBrokers.com (on average, three questions are asked) to assess each broker.
+Agents were only allowed to conduct one round of tests for each method to ensure the highest quality, and the most diverse data were collected.

-To score each test, tests are broken into three separate groups and scored: the time to connect with each support representative, the ability of each representative to professionally (and thoroughly) answer each question, alongside a Net Promoter Score of the overall experience.
-Response times are 15% of each test score, representative assessment are 35%, and Net Promoter Scores makes up the remaining 50%.
+To score each test, the tests were divided into three separate groups and scores were given for the time taken to connect with each support representative and the ability of each representative to professionally (and thoroughly) answer each question.
+A Net Promoter Score was also given for the overall experience.
+Response times are 15% of each test score, representative assessments are 35%, and Net Promoter Scores make up the remaining 50%.

-Once all individual tests scores are compiled, they are combined to determine an overall score for each testing method.
-Lastly, these final method scores are weighted and combined to determine an overall score for Customer Service.
+Once all individual test scores were compiled they were combined to determine an overall score for each testing method.
+Lastly, these final method scores were weighted and combined to determine an overall score for Customer Service.